Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ## Monitoring Agents

 We created a helpful `Monitor` class that enables visualizing variables within a Unity environment.
-While this was built for monitoring an Agent's value function throughout the training process, we imagine it can be more broadly useful.
+While this was built for monitoring an agent's value function throughout the training process, we imagine it can be more broadly useful.
 You can learn more [here](Feature-Monitor.md).